Japanese internment at Ellis Island: Internment

 Before the December 7, 1941 attack on Pearl Harbor, the United States Justice Department had already made a plan to gather foreigners because of the tension surrounding World War 1.
 Evidence of this includes letters from the Attorney General's office with instructions to arrest 600 people from New York and 200 people from New Jersey every month and hold them at Ellis Island.
+The Federal Bureau of Investigation (FBI) and New York Police squads went all throughout New York, day and night, detaining Japanese New Yorkers.
+By the end of the day, about 100 Japanese Americans were arrested, almost all of them men.
 This process began the day after Pearl Harbor on December 8, 1941.

 Many of the people arrested were released or paroled after hearings directed by The Department of Justice.
 Others however were put in internment, often due to the hearings being before a local alien enemy hearing board.
 This was the case with many Japanese-American leaders who stayed on Ellis Island.
 Few of the people interned actually had pro-Axis sympathies, most were interned based on weak evidence or accusations that could not be proven.